- The Process Of Registering A Vehicle In Mexico

 Getting Your License

-If you have a valid license from another country, you get to pass the written exam.
-Don’t have a license?
-Then you will have to take a written exam that’s only in Spanish.
+If you have a valid license from another country, you can pass the written exam.
+If you don’t have a license, you will have to take a written exam that’s only in Spanish.

-Get three photocopies of each of the documents as that’s going to help you tremendously with the red tape.
+Get three photocopies of each document, as that will help you tremendously with the red tape.

-Don’t forget to grab some insurance for your vehicle.
-It is required that your vehicle be insured by a Mexican insurance company.
-Another fun fact: The registered owner must be in the vehicle at all times by Mexican law.
+Remember to get some insurance for your vehicle.
+Mexican law requires that your vehicle be insured by a Mexican insurance company.
+Another fun fact: The registered owner must be in the vehicle at all times.

 First things first, you cannot do this without a Mexican license.
 Got it?
 Great.
 Bring two copies plus the original license to the transit police.
 Alongside that, you’ll need a recent water or electric bill, proof of the import fee and proof of vehicle ownership.